 Great Weapon Master (5) – Opportunities to get bonus action attacks with a large die weapon is nice, the +10 damage is often relied upon by a lot of Str builds to pump their damage through the roof.
 If you choose this feat you should only do so once your Str is at minimum +4, unless you take it as a Variant Human, and you should seek ways to boost your chances of hitting.
 Avoid using the additional damage against higher AC targets, you’ll often be better off not taking the -5 penalty and just hitting more often.

 Healer (4) – This feat is a lot of healing and with the extra ASIs the Fighter is the perfect candidate to pick it up if you so choose.
-In a party which lacks any dedicated healers, or has high attrition, this can be a 5.
+In a party that lacks any dedicated healers, or has high attrition, this can be a 5.

 Heavily Armored (1) – You are already proficient in all armors.

-Heavy Armor Master (4) – A great half feat for Str based tanks, most monsters that have melee attacks do non-magical damage so this saves you from taking a large amount of damage over the day.
+Heavy Armor Master (4) – A great half feat for Str-based tanks, most monsters that have melee attacks do non-magical damage so this saves you from taking a large amount of damage over the day.
 This is best in encounters with a lot of attacks, like goblins, rather than encounters with a small number of heavier hits, like an Ettin.

 Lightly Armored (1) – You still have proficiency in all armors already.

-Linguist (2) – Similar to Keen Mind, but more niche in it’s everyday usefulness.
+Linguist (2) – Similar to Keen Mind, but more niche in its everyday usefulness.

 Mage Slayer (2) – Only recommendable for melee Fighters in games where enemy spellcasters are very common.